KaranOO/WEB_X/README.md

 ## Why doing something that seems to be a failure?
 Well the answer is pretty simple, we won't know until we try it.
-If I am doing it alone, probably it is going to take several years to achieve it, rather hundreds of the bran will cut that time by quarter may be even more.
+If I am doing it alone, probably it is going to take several years to achieve it, rather hundreds of the brain will cut that time by quarter may be even more.
 Who knows.
 What now important is the <span style="color: orange"> <strong> CONCEPT </strong> </span>

 <br/>